SNOUK DESIGN NOTES BLOG

 -

-Revamp the matchmaking design to account for more social interactions.
+Revamped matchmaking design to better support social interactions.

 -